dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SPYWINDOW_REFACTORING_SUMMARY.md

 ## Conclusion

-The SpyWindow.xaml refactoring successfully addresses the original issue of the file being too long and difficult to maintain.
+The AutomationWindow.xaml refactoring successfully addresses the original issue of the file being too long and difficult to maintain.
 The new structure provides better organization, easier maintenance, and automatic inclusion of all UI elements through resource dictionaries.
 All previously manual XAML updates are now automated, and adding new features in the future will be significantly easier.